liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/07-upgrading-a-spring-mvc-portlet.markdown

 $$$

-Make sure to import class packages the descriptor files reference by adding the packages to an `Import-Package` header in the portlet's `liferay-plugin-package.properties` file.
+Import class packages your portlet's descriptor files reference by adding the packages to an `Import-Package` header in the `liferay-plugin-package.properties` file.
 See [Packaging a Spring MVC Portlet](/develop/tutorials/-/knowledge_base/7-0/spring-mvc#packaging-a-spring-mvc-portlet) for details.

-If you depend on a package from Java's `rt.jar` other than a `java.*` packages, override
+If you depend on a package from Java's `rt.jar` other than its `java.*` packages, override
 [portal property `org.osgi.framework.bootdelegation`](@platform-ref@/7.0-latest/propertiesdoc/portal.properties.html#Module%20Framework)
 and add it to the property's list.
 Go [here](/develop/tutorials/-/knowledge_base/7-0/resolving-classnotfoundexception-and-noclassdeffounderror-in-osgi-bundles#case-4-the-missing-class-belongs-to-a-java-runtime-package) for details.

 +$$$

 **Note**: Spring MVC portlets whose embedded JARs contain properties files (e.g., `spring.handlers`, `spring.schemas`, `spring.tooling`) might be affected by issue [LPS-75212](https://issues.liferay.com/browse/LPS-75212).
 The last JAR that has properties files is the only JAR whose properties are added to the resulting WAB's classpath.
 Properties in other JARs aren't added.

-See
-[Packaging a Spring MVC Portlet](/develop/tutorials/-/knowledge_base/7-0/spring-mvc#packaging-a-spring-mvc-portlet) for a workaround and details.
+[Packaging a Spring MVC Portlet](/develop/tutorials/-/knowledge_base/7-0/spring-mvc#packaging-a-spring-mvc-portlet) explains how to add all the embedded JAR properties.

 $$$